FREQUENTLY ASKED QUESTIONS

 How do I reset the password I use for Snowflake University?

-If you experience an issue trying to reset your Community account password to login to Snowflake University, please reach out to:
+- Community Manual Login: Try to reset your password yourself on the Community login page.
+If you experience an issue trying to reset your account password to login to Snowflake University, please submit a case.

 How do I change the email I use to login to Snowflake University?

-If you try to change your email in the University settings, it will break your SSO login and you will no longer be able to access the Uni.
-In either case, the Community team will need to make the change.
-Please write to them at email@example.com
+Please submit a case to request an email change to your training account.
+(If you try to change your email in the Snowflake University settings, it will break your SSO login and you will no longer be able to access Snowflake University.)

 LAB ENVIRONMENT/TRIAL ACCOUNT QUESTIONS